Skip to content

 Best family size 1-15 people 4-10 people (tight kitchen limit)

-A summer-in-Israel trip of 4-6 weeks with a family of 5-8, a kid doing summer yeshiva, and parents wanting cooking independence.
-Apartment wins here: kashering amortizes over 6 weeks, kids can eat on their schedule, groceries cost a fraction of hotel dining.
+• Long summer trip (4–6 weeks), family of 5–8.
+A kid doing summer yeshiva, parents wanting cooking independence.
+Apartment wins here: kashering amortizes over six weeks, kids can eat on their schedule, and groceries cost a fraction of hotel dining.

-Also: aliyah pilot trips where the family wants to test real-life Jerusalem frum life rather than tourist-frum-life.
+• Aliyah pilot trip.
+The family wants to test real-life Jerusalem frum life rather than tourist-frum-life.
 An apartment for two weeks gives a more accurate preview.

 Tell us the trip length, family size, and trip shape.
 If an apartment genuinely fits better, we'll tell you that — and point you to trusted local rental brokers rather than booking you a hotel that isn't the right answer.